ghapsara/guruhhapsara.dev/src/content/2021-12-24-ec2-s3-logging-with-fluentd/index.md

 }
 ```

-The last important piece is setting up a trust policy.
-This is what allows what entities that can be authorized to use the role.
+The last important configuration piece needed is trust policy.
+This is what allows which entities that can be authorized to use the role.
 The entity that we should trust to use the role is EC2 as the elastic beanstalk application is deployed as EC2 instances.

 ```json
 {